Myster-Ts-RPGs/Thellade-World/01 Campaign/01 World/03 Regions/02 Abyssal Plane/Fleshspire of the Beast Boon.md

 ## Overview
 > [!quote]+ Regional Theme
 > *“Where sand meets stone, and roots grasp the sky.”*

 Nightmare realm of monstrous creation and primal distortion.
+Towering tumors and pulsing jungle temples worshipped by beastborn horrors.

 ## Geography